-The SCUBAnauts International™(SNI) marine science education program (previously SCUBA Scouts USA) was founded by Captain David Olson in Palm Harbor, Florida, in May of 2001 in an effort to introduce young men and women, ages 12-18, to informal science education through underwater exploration.
-Due to the scientific rather than recreational nature of SNI, SCUBAnauts soon created their own identity.
+The SCUBAnauts International™ marine science education program (previously SCUBA Scouts USA) was founded by Captain David Olson in Palm Harbor, Florida, in May of 2001, in an effort to introduce young men and women, ages 12-18, to informal science education through underwater exploration.

 Coral colonies, sponges, and other benthic (bottom dwelling) organisms were salvaged and relocated from areas impacted by the pipeline construction and reattached to 5,000 tons of Florida limestone boulders covering six mitigation sites located in and about Tampa Bay.
-SCUBAnauts were responsble for the long-term monitoring of these sites, recording how sizes of the transplanted species, and new life grew on the artificial reefs.
-This initial project gave SCUBAnauts credibility in the St. Petersburg marine science community allowing SNI’s research aid to grow with the addition of scientists from the United State Geological Survey (USGS), and University of South Florida (USF).
+SCUBAnauts were responsible for the long-term monitoring of these sites, recording sizes of the transplanted species, and the new life growth on the artificial reefs.
+This initial project gave SCUBAnauts credibility in the St. Petersburg marine science community allowing SCUBAnauts research aid to grow with the addition of scientists from the United States Geological Survey (USGS), and University of South Florida (USF).

-In 2006 as SNI continued to grow in numbers, a Diving Control Board (DCB) was established to oversee and ensure SNI SCUBA diving missions complied with the American Academy of Underwater Sciences (AAUS) science research diving standards and practice.
-The DCB is comprised of volunteer diving safety experts from government, educational and private agencies and institutions.
+In 2006 as SCUBAnauts continued to increase in numbers, a Dive Control Board was established to oversee and ensure that all SCUBA diving missions complied with the American Academy of Underwater Sciences’ (AAUS) research diving standards and practices.
+The dive control board is comprised of volunteer dive safety experts from government, educational and private agencies and institutions.

-In May 2007, NASA awarded a three year federal grant ($341,000) to SNI to (1) facilitate continued research, (2) promote direct interaction with scientists, and (3) establish new SNI Chapters around the nation.
-SNI began working with the Global Learning and Observations to Benefit the Environment (GLOBE) organization to support the exchange of SNI data to a global audience of scientists, teachers, and students.
+In May 2007, NASA awarded a three year federal grant ($341,000) to SCUBAnauts International to facilitate continued research and promote direct interaction with scientists.
+SCUBAnauts International began working with the Global Learning and Observations to Benefit the Environment (GLOBE) organization to support the exchange of their data to a global audience of scientists, teachers, and students.

 SCUBAnauts International, America’s next generation of explorers, embarked on a 10-day expedition to Hawaii involving a 1,800-ft descent in a Pisces deep sea submersible that included the exploration of a Japanese midget submarine, the first vessel sunk on December 7, 1941, a mountain climb of 13,786 feet to the summit of the tallest mountain on earth “from base to peak,” Mauna Kea, and the unfurling of the ODC mission banner on the Space Shuttle, Endeavor (STS-123) , by mission commander, Dominic Gorie, in March 2008.

-SNI looks forward to the challenge of increasing the opportunity for young explorers and leaders of tomorrow.
-These challenges are met by enlisting new members, recruiting top notch mentors, and continuing to establish new SNI Chapters nationwide and internationally.
+SCUBAnauts looks forward to increasing the opportunity for young explorers and leaders of tomorrow, continuing to establish new chapters nationwide and internationally.